I suffer from RCS (Restaurateur Compassion Syndrome)

 Did I mention the hard work and long hours?
 The city health inspectors?
 How just one bad review can spoil your business?
 How food goes bad?
 Imagine if someone gets food poisoning?

-When I'm the only customer, I feel the owner's anxiety.
-I feel like I'm on the menu.
+When I'm one of only a few customers, I feel the owner's anxiety.

 My sister owns a successful restaurant.
 The margin is 5%.
 You must do a lot of business for that to pay.
 My brother-in-law says it's like preparing to give a concert every night, and not knowing if anyone will show up.